deshwal-abhishek/deshwal-abhishek.github.io/content/_index.md

 ## Hello!

-I am a PhD student in [Sustainable Development](https://www.sipa.columbia.edu/sipa-education/phd-sustainable-development) at Columbia University.
-My research focuses on environmental economics and development policy, with particular emphasis on how market distortions and institutional failures affect economic outcomes and climate adaptation in developing countries.
+I am a PhD candidate in [Sustainable Development](https://www.sipa.columbia.edu/sipa-education/phd-sustainable-development) at Columbia University.
+My research lies at the intersection of energy, environmental economics, and market design.
+I study how to design policies and allocation mechanisms that improve economic efficiency, accelerate clean energy transitions, and achieve better environmental outcomes.

-My work spans several interconnected areas: examining how policy-created misallocation undermines climate policies and long-run productivity growth; analyzing how India's agricultural price support (MSP) policies distort farmers' land-use decisions and inhibit climate adaptation; and the importance of demand management policies for renewable energy integration in developing countries.
-I specialize in both casual inference and methods from empirical industrial organization to quantify impacts of large-scale government interventions.
+My work addresses three core questions: How should governments allocate scarce resources—like coal for power generation—to improve the effectiveness of environmental policy and incentivize appropriate investment in generation capacity and long-run productivity growth?
+When markets for risk insurance are incomplete, which risks should governments insure to promote agricultural productivity without distorting production decisions that cause societal welfare loss?
+And how can we design low-cost dynamic pricing policies that shift electricity demand to periods of renewable abundance while protecting consumer welfare and improving allocation of linked resources like water?

+Methodologically, I combine causal inference and machine learning with structural modeling and computational methods to evaluate large-scale interventions and simulate counterfactual policy designs.
+My work spans large-scale experiments, big data, and translating complex model outputs into actionable insights.
+My recent work on coal allocation and climate policy quantifies multi-billion dollar inefficiencies in current systems and identifies mechanisms that could substantially improve economic and environmental outcomes.

-Before joining Columbia, I worked at the [Abdul Latif Jameel Poverty Action Lab (J-PAL)](https://www.povertyactionlab.org/) for three years as Senior Research Associate.
-My work in energy, environment and agriculture in India shaped my current research interests, something I am very grateful for.
+Before joining Columbia, I spent three years at the [Abdul Latif Jameel Poverty Action Lab (J-PAL)](https://www.povertyactionlab.org/) as a Senior Research Associate, designing and evaluating large-scale experiments in energy and agriculture.

 [CV](homepage/CV_AD_20aug2025_website.pdf) (Updated August 2025)